robfatland/serverless/azure/tutorial.md

 ## 4 Switching to Visual Studio Code

+We now depart from the Azure portal in favor of a local development application called Visual Studio Code, abbreviated VSCode.
+On the one hand looking at the Azure cloud through the portal gives a pretty undisguised view of the fact that cloud computing comes with a lot of details.
+However it would be nice to work in a more streamlined environment without the profusion of detail; and that is just what VSCode is.

-Install the Visual Studio Code (VSCode) application on your Development System.
+Install if necessary and start up the Visual Studio Code (VSCode) application on your Development System.
-It is available for free for all common operating systems.

-Note: If you are working
-in a pre-built environment: It may already be installed.

 ## 5 Installing extensions, Python, and so forth